HomeDing/homeding.github.io/recipes/index.md

 # Recipes Overview

-The recipes is a collection of configurations that can be used with the standard set of elements included in the [standard example](/examples/standard).
+The recipes is a collection of configurations that can be used with the standard set of elements included in the [Standard Example](/examples/standard.md).

 They show how multiple elements can be combined to create functionality beyond using a single element.